APPLICATION FAQs

 When can I come for a site visit?

-We have open houses for existing clients and their vendors, generally midweek.
-These are currently scheduled in the evening to accommodate most schedules.
+We have open houses for existing clients and their vendors.
+These are generally scheduled in the evening and weekend mornings to accommodate client schedules.
 We ask that your site visit occur then.
 Site visits are scheduled for 30 minutes and are not intended to be an office location.

 Who is my point of contact at the venue?

 We will have a Venue Manager onsite for the duration of the load-in, event and load-out.
-If you have any questions before the event date, please search this Vendor FAQ, ask the event coordinator, or contact us via email at heythere@dragonpark.co and reference the date of the event and at which venue the event will be held.
+If you have any questions before the event date, please search this FAQ, review the Vendor Checklist, review the Event Guide for Clementine or Ruby, ask the event coordinator, or contact us via email at heythere@dragonpark.co and reference the date of the event and at which venue the event will be held.

 Where can I load in and park?